tdwg/tcs2/docs/README.md

 # Taxon Concept Schema Vocabularies

-The human readable documentation is dynamically created from the YAML master files after updates have been made to these files.
+This human readable documentation is dynamically created from the YAML master files after updates have been made to these files.
 Any changes should be made in the YAML files, not directly in the markdown.

-Each term has an associated GitHub issue.
-Discussion about terms should take place there.
-The master documents here will be updated by members of the TCS 2 Task Group afterwards.

 ### Term list